The Xometry app works best with JavaScript enabled!

 Optical transmission

-Moderate can be improved by biaxial orientation in the film
+Moderate, which can be improved through biaxial orientation

 Property